 So combating childhood obesity is on us, the adults in a child’s life.
 Sadly, we’re collectively not doing a great job.
 Childhood obesity rates are at an all-time high.

 Preventing excessive weight gain in young children is critically important, and it’s a task that largely falls on parents.
 Few toddlers and preschoolers are preparing their own meals!
 Parents need to recognize early on if their child is overweight or obese so they can start interventions at a young age.

-But a April 2019 study showed that 54 percent of parents underestimated whether their child was overweight or obese (see “Parents ‘in Denial’ about Overweight Children”).
-The research examined existing data from 87 worldwide studies carried out between 2000 and 2018, and included 24,774 children aged 19 and under, and their parents.
+But an April 2019 study showed that 54 percent of parents underestimated whether their child was overweight or obese (see “Parents ‘in Denial’ about Overweight Children”).
+The research examined existing data from 87 worldwide studies carried out between 2000 and 2018 and included 24,774 children aged 19 and under and their parents.

 But parents aren’t the only ones underestimating whether a child’s weight is too high.
 According to the study’s lead researcher Abrar Alshahrani from the University of Nottingham, “Our study also found a tendency for health professionals to underestimate weight, which suggests that overweight children may not be offered the support they need to ensure good health.”

 As health providers, we found this finding critically important: it challenges us to be better about raising any concerns we have about your child’s weight.
 At Welia Health, we are your partners in health for you and your family.
 Together we can help instill healthy habits in your family.
 Here are two tools that we recommend that are focused on combating childhood obesity: